 Nate Wilcox, General Studies, Administrator

-- Schools and their SLN representatives will be invited to select an opportunity area from the guidelines to drive measurable culture change in their schools over the course of the year.
+Once onboarded, SLN participants use the Workspace Certification tool to drive measurable culture change in their schools and/or departments.
 The experience gained will help other schools to utilize solutions and document progress.

 Environmental Stewardship looks forward to sharing the progress Columbia is able to make over the course of the coming years through this energizing engagement platform.